 daily schedule includes more outdoor activities than the academic year.

-We are closed for cleaning two weeks before the start of school.
-Care
+We are closed for cleaning two weeks before the start of the academic

-may available during the second week, usually the four days before the
+week), and is usually available the second week, the four days before

 INCLEMENT WEATHER CLOSINGS

 holidays, Children's Place will also close due to inclement weather

 (snow) when the Farmington Hills Schools close.
 Please listen to your